 Siting Advisory Group

-The Siting Advisory Group (SAG) is a community-based group that will advise King County on how and where to site the new station, possible locations, and design.
-Members of the SAG will meet regularly to learn about the siting process and provide their insights to the County.
+Members of the SAG meet regularly to learn about the siting process and provide their insights to the County.
 SAG members are expected to share information about the process with their communities.
-And finally, SAG members will listen to community concerns and hopes and share them with the County throughout the site selection process.
+SAG members listen to community concerns and hopes and share them with the County throughout the site selection process.

-SAG meetings are open to members of the public, who can observe and make comments to the group at the end of each meeting.
+SAG meetings are open to members of the public, who can observe and make comments to the group at each meeting.
 Due to Covid-19, all meetings are currently planned to be held virtually.
 Instructions for accessing SAG meetings will be posted here.